-July 29, 2009
+July 2009 archive

 In accordance with our security policy, today the Django project is issuing a set of releases to remedy a vulnerability reported to us.
 This announcement contains a description of the vulnerability, a description of the changes made to fix it, and pointers to the patches for each supported version of Django.

 Also covered here is an unrelated issue which, though security-related and resulting in changes to future Django releases, is not being treated as a vulnerability in Django itself.Read more

 Tonight the Django team has issued Django 1.1 release candidate 1, a preview/testing package for the upcoming Django 1.1 release.Read more